CHAPTER B:

 Refugee responses are protection focused and multisectoral, geared to allow refugees to exercise their legal rights deriving from international refugee law.
 Being outside their home country means that refugees often face increased difficulty in meeting basic needs, leading to increased levels of vulnerability.

-Within a country context, the UNHCR Representative speaks for the High Commissioner on matters pertaining to UNHCR’s mandate and exercises the coordination responsibilities.
+Within a country context, the UNHCR Representative speaks for the High Commissioner on matters pertaining to UNHCR’s mandate and carries out the coordination responsibilities.
 In situations involving large refugee movements, the Representative coordinates UN and NGO partners in articulating a Refugee Response Plan, which serves as an advocacy and joint resource mobilization tool.

 Global Compact on Refugees

-In 2016, the world began to look afresh at refugee responses and agreed in the New York Declaration49 to adopt more comprehensive approaches that engaged a broader array of stakeholders.
-The subsequent implementation of the Comprehensive Refugee Response Framework – now embedded in the Global Compact on Refugees (GCR)50 – also informs UNHCR’s coordination accountabilities.
+In 2016, the world began to look afresh at refugee responses and agreed in the New York Declaration52 to adopt more comprehensive approaches that engaged a broader array of stakeholders.
+The subsequent implementation of the Comprehensive Refugee Response Framework – now embedded in the Global Compact on Refugees (GCR)53 – also informs UNHCR’s coordination accountabilities.
 The GCR recognizes the importance of national ownership and the need to employ a multi-stakeholder and partnership approach in which UNHCR, consistent with its mandate, plays a supportive and catalytic role.
 It provides a blueprint for Governments, international organizations and other stakeholders to ensure that host communities get the support they need and that refugees can lead productive lives.

-49 www.unhcr.org/584689257.pdf
+52 www.unhcr.org/584689257.pdf

-50 www.unhcr.org/the-global-compact-on-refugees.html
+53 www.unhcr.org/the-global-compact-on-refugees.html

-In line with the GCR, UNHCR is committed to work with RCs, HCs and UNCTs/HCTs to advance national development priorities and ensure no one is left behind.
+In line with the GCR, UNHCR is committed to work with RCs, HCs and UNCTs/HCTs to advance national development priorities and ensure no one is left behIn line with the GCR, UNHCR is committed to work with RCs, HCs and UNCTs/HCTs to advance national development priorities and ensure no one is left behind.
+This collaborative work includes encouraging development actors to intervene on behalf of refugees and in support of host communities, and to work with States to include refugees in national development plans.ind.
 This collaborative work includes encouraging development actors to intervene on behalf of refugees and in support of host communities, as well as to work with States to include refugees in national development plans.

 Coordination arrangements

-When a complex emergency takes place and a UNHCR-led refugee response is under way or imminent, UNHCR leads refugee response planning in a manner that is coherent with the overall humanitarian response led by the HC.
-This is set out in the 2014 ‘Joint UNHCR-OCHA Note: Mixed situations: coordination in practice’,51 reconfirmed by the ERC and the UNHCR High Commissioner on 5 June 2018.
+When a complex emergency takes place and a UNHCR-led refugee response is under way or imminent, UNHCR leads refugee response planning in a manner coherent with the overall humanitarian response led by the HC.
+This is set out in the 2014 Joint UNHCR-OCHA Note on Mixed Situations – Coordination in Practice,54 reconfirmed by the ERC and the UNHCR High Commissioner on 5 June 2018.
 It provides a detailed overview of the division of responsibilities between the UNHCR Representative and the HC in these situations.

 Leadership